TZstatsADS/Fall2017-project3-fall2017-project3-grp6/README.md

 Pinren Chen:

 Xiaoyu Zhou: was responsible for CNN model analysis.
 Conducted CNN in R for both feature extraction and classification, decreased the baseline error rate successfully but discarded R-version due to the time spend.
-Collaborated with Pinren to write code and debug in Python for CNN feature extraction and classification.
+Collaborated with Pinren to write code and debug in Python for CNN feature extraction and classification, and achieved the accuracy rate >90%.
 Accelerated the Python running time.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.